muhammetyigit/FilmoryApp/README.md

-# Filmory
+# FilmoryApp
 Filmory is an iOS application that allows users to save the movies they have watched, categorize them, and give ratings.
 The app provides a clean interface for listing movies using both UITableView and UICollectionView.
 It also uses the Singleton design pattern for managing movie data consistently across the app.
+The name "Filmory" is a blend of the words **film** and **memory**, representing a personal archive of the movies you've watched and remembered.

 ## ✅ Features
 - Add movies you've watched